StevePic95/sw_report/README.md

 6. Is it possible for the program to run the reports and populate the blank form by itself?
 7. General cleanup and better in-code commenting.
 8. Better exception-handling.
+9. Add a GUI for better end-user accessibility.